-- Environmental sustainability is incorporated into all new development designs, and our processes are already delivering high quality environmental spaces within budget. - The Meridian building is an example of what can be achieved under our processes.

-WWL is also working on ensuring that our visitors and our businesses and tenants can contribute to making the waterfront an environmentally sustainable precinct.
+- Environmental sustainability is incorporated into all new development designs, and our processes are already delivering high quality environmental spaces within budget. - The Meridian building is an example of what can be achieved under our processes. - Waterfront wide recycling facilities. - WWL is also working on ensuring that our visitors and our businesses and tenants can contribute to making the waterfront an environmentally sustainable precinct.